 The em dash problem

 GPT-4o has a strong preference for em dashes.
 The model uses them where a human writer would choose a comma, a colon, or a period.
-A paragraph with three em dashes is one of the strongest single AI signals in 2026 because human writers tend to use them sparingly and inconsistently.
+A paragraph with three em dashes is one of the strongest single AI signals in 2026 because human writers tend to use them sparingly.

 Structural patterns ChatGPT defaults to